-Having net energy selected exclusively by metabolism, the predicted prokaryote-like unicells have a strong 5/6-power scaling of mass-specific metabolism (Witting 2017a,b) that resembles an average estimate of 0.84 across active and inactive prokaryotes (DeLong et al. 2010).
+Having ${ m net}$ energy selected exclusively metabolism, the theoretically predicted prokaryotelike unicells have a strong 5/6-power scaling of mass-specific metabolism (Witting 2017a,b) that resembles an average estimate of 0.84 across active and inactive prokaryotes (DeLong et al. 2010).
 The predicted protozoa-like unicells have a primary selected metabolism that span the range from prokaryotes to animals dependent of size, as supported by an allometric slope that declines from 0.61 among the smallest, over zero in intermediate, to -0.20 among the largest protozoa (Witting 2017a,b).
 The observed allometric range from prokaryotes to animals (Fig. 1, bottom) supports in this way the proposed self-organising natural selection of metabolism, mass, and lifeforms.

-There is however much more to the natural selection of allometries because the mass-rescaling of animals selects a metabolic decline that induces a primary net energy driven reselection of metabolism lost in massrescaling.
-This primary reselected metabolism contracts the per-generation timescale of natural selection relative to the dilation imposed by mass-rescaling (Witting 2020), and this allows for deeper evolutionary insights.
+There is however much more to the natural selection of allometries because the mass-rescaling of animals selects a metabolic decline that induces a primary net energy driven reselection of metabolism lost in mass-rescaling.
+This primary reselected metabolism contracts the per-generation timescale of natural selection relative to the dilation imposed by mass-rescaling (Witting 2020), and this selection tension allows for deeper evolutionary insights.
 It is e.g. the rate of primary selected metabolism relative to the selected rate of resource handling that determines the curvature of the evolutionary body mass trajectory when the exponential log-linear trajectory of steady-state selection on the per-generation timescale of natural selection scales into physical time.
-This implies that the accelerating upward bending body mass trajectory of browsing horses in the fossil record (MacFadden 1986) agrees with early habitat adaptation followed by almost no resource handling evolution thereafter, with primary selected metabolism being the estimated main reason for the size increase in browsing horses over 57 million years (Witting 2020).
+This implies that the accelerating upward bending body mass trajectory of browsing horses in the fossil record (MacFadden 1986) agrees with early habitat adaptation followed by almost no resource handling evolution thereafter, with primary selected metabolism being the estimated main reason for the size increase in browsing horses over 57 million years of evolution (Witting 2020).

-Another example is the decelerating downward bending evolutionary trajectory of maximum mammalian mass following the Cretaceous-Paleogene extinction of dinosaurs (Fig. 4 left; Smith et al. 2010).
+Another example is the decelerating downward bending evolutionary trajectory of maximum mammalian mass following the Cretaceous-Paleogene extinction of dinosaurs (Fig. 6 left; Smith et al. 2010).
 It agrees with a resource handling selection that outruns metabolic selection on the scale of maximum evolutionary diversification (Witting 2020).
-This aligns with a presentday approximate 3/4-power inter-specific scaling of total metabolism (Fig. 4 middle) that confirms a fast radiation in resource handling for the majority of the mam-
+This aligns with a present-

-Figure 4: Selection of mass and metabolism.
+Figure 6: Selection of mass and metabolism over time.
 Left: The evolution of the body mass (w) distribution of placental mammals (boundary curve) over the last 65 million years, as simulated by a fast selection differentiation in resource handling and a small amount of primary selected metabolism [fit to global maximum mass estimates from Smith et al. (2010), and 2.2-gram current minimum].
-The background selected metabolism is estimated from the curvature of the current interspecific allometry [middle plot: basal metabolic rates (BMR) from McNab 2008.
+The selection of metabolism is estimated from the curvature of the current inter-specific allometry [middle plot: basal metabolic rates (BMR) from McNab 2008.
 Linear regression exponent: overall:0.72; lower half:0.67; upper half:0.74], with dashed colour lines in the left plot and corresponding curves in the middle plot illustrating the selection of allometric curvature over time.
 From Witting (2018).
 Right: The maximum mass (length raised to third power) of mobile organisms during 3.5 billion years of evolution.
 The estimated dw/dt exponent around unity (allometric regression on the rate of increase in mass in physical time) indicates a complete reselection of metabolism lost in mass-rescaling during the selection increase in mass.
 From Witting (2020), data from Bonner (1965) and Payne et al. (2009).

-malian size expansion, with the inter-specific partitioning of resources and associated habitat adaptations supporting a diversity of mammalian sizes.
+day approximate 3/4-power inter-specific scaling of total metabolism (Fig. 6 middle) that confirms a fast radiation in resource handling for the majority of the mammalian size expansion, with the inter-specific partitioning of resources and associated habitat adaptations supporting a diversity of mammalian sizes.